EmixMaxime/modern-csrf/readme.md

 # Modern CSRF

 Primary logic behind csrf tokens with modern javascript without dependencies.
-Are you annoyed by csrf librairies with **old and illegible** code with many dependencies ?
+Are you annoyed by csrf libraries with **old and illegible** code with many dependencies?
 It's time to understand the logic behind csrf tokens with this library.

-For example, the library [CSRF](https://www.npmjs.com/package/csrf) generate it's keys with uid-safe, and the uid-safe generate it's keys with random-bytes which generate it's keys by the crypto module.
-It's so bad to understand what is going on behind the scene.
+For example, the  [CSRF](https://www.npmjs.com/package/csrf) library generate its keys with uid-safe, and the uid-safe generates its keys with random-bytes which generate its keys by the crypto module. **It's so bad to understand what is going on behind the scene**.

 ## Install